Anaesthesia and Pain Medicine Fellowships

 Supervisor: Prof. Tomas Corcoran

-The research team at RPH Anaesthesia and Pain Medicine consists of two part-time Research Fellow positions and Research Coordinators.
-There are usually 12-20 clinical or pre-clinical trials in progress, including international and national multi-centre trials, investigator-initiated trials, local trials and on occasion, commercial pharmaceutical trials.
+The research team consists of two part-time Research Fellow positions and Research Coordinators who have exposure to up to 20 clinical or pre-clinical trials in progress.
+These include international and national multi-centre trials, investigator-initiated trials, local trials and on occasion, commercial pharmaceutical trials.

 Simulation Fellowship